Apply to the Residency

 - Personal statement explaining your reasons for choosing anesthesia as a specialty.

 We typically interview approximately 200 candidates, on Tuesdays and Thursday beginning the first week of November through early January.
 Each applicant will have 4 individual interviews.
-We typically have a casual resident hosted dinner the evening before your interview day.
+We usually have a casual resident hosted dinner the evening before your interview day.
 This event is optional, fun, informal, open to spouses/partners, and provides just the right opportunity to talk to our residents one-on-one and get a feel for the culture and collegiality of the group.
 It is considered a highlight of our recruitment experience.
 The Department of Anesthesiology will cover the cost of one night’s lodging for your visit.

 During the interview day, prospective residents meet with several of our faculty members, including the Program Director, Julie L. Huffmyer, the Department Chair, George F. Rich, the Department Vice-Chair, Edward C. Nemergut, and Associate Program Director Stephen Collins.
 You will also interview with one of our chief residents.
 You will tour the hospital facilities and have a program overview of our residency at UVA.
 Over lunch, you will have an opportunity to talk to some of our attending physicians, fellows, and residents.